Th3-D5-482/Deja-Brew-App-WIP-/README.md

 ---

 ## 🎯 Conclusion
-**Roastic** combines functional ordering tools with a clean design and a playful creator Easter egg.
+**Roastic** combines functional ordering tools with a clean design.
 With real-time Firebase integration and a React Native frontend, it delivers a smooth and interactive experience that’s as delightful as your favorite brew.

 ---